-Cubic EoS (equations of state) are widely used as they have a wide applicability and excellent accuracy for most of the relevant properties.
-As operating envelopes are pushed and cost control is becoming ever more stringent, cubic EoS show limitations especially in the prediction properties such as compressibility, speed of sound, heat capacity, Joule-Thompson coefficients etc. Inaccuracy in the evaluation of these quantities may potentially result in exceeded design pressures and wrong sizing of the facilities.
+Cubic EoS (Equations of State) are widely used throughout the industry, as they have extensive applicability and excellent accuracy for a wide range of fluid properties.
+As operating envelopes continue to be pushed, and cost control is becoming ever more stringent, Cubic EoS display some limitations in predicting accurate fluid properties such as compressibility, speed of sound, heat capacity, Joule-Thompson coefficients, etc. An evaluation using inaccurate fluid properties could potentially result in exceeding design pressures and incorrectly sizing critical specifications of facilities .

-Our analysis shows, for instance, that the “out of the box” thermodynamic and flow models can give reasonable temperature predictions, but significantly over-predict pressure increases in comparison with the measured field data.
-A manual correction through some standard methods would allow recovering some accuracy, but is normally not practical and not applicable on a wide scale.
+As an example, our analysis shows that “out of the box” thermodynamic and flow models can provide reasonable temperature predictions, but can occasionally over-predict pressure increases to a significant degree – compared to accurately measured field data.
+Manual corrections through established, standard methods allow the recovery of technical accuracy, but it is normally not practical from a commercial standpoint, and seldomly not applicable on a wider-scale.

 Join us in this webinar where our Subject Matter Experts will explore the following subjects and provide feedback to your questions in greater detail:

 Wood is a global leader in consulting, projects and operations solutions in energy and the built environment.
 We operate in more than 60 countries, employing around 55,000 people, with revenues of around $10 billion. www.woodplc.com/automation

 With one of the largest, most experienced flow assurance and dynamic process simulation teams in the world, Wood is able to perform a wide variety of analysis-driven solutions for clients.
 Wood’s deep technical understanding, combined with extensive project experience and very close working relationships with software vendors, allows the provision of fast, meaningful, and fit for purpose solutions.